porco-rosso-j/safe-recovery-noir/README.md

 2. email
 3. other biometrics

 This recovery app is built on top of [safe-core-protocol](https://github.com/5afe/safe-core-protocol), a modular smart account protocol so that Safe and other wallet apps can easily integrate to enhance the security of user funds.
-The recovery plugin performs a batched call that executes `swapOwner` and `changeThreshold` simultaneously to flexibly rearrange the account authority: replace `owners` and `threshold`.
+The recovery plugin performs a batched call that executes `swapOwner` and `changeThreshold` simultaneously to flexibly rearrange the account authority: replace `owners` and change `threshold`.

 ## Test